Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 awsn iam get-account-authorization-details --profile cloudfoxable > cloudfoxable-gaad.json
 ```

 This IAM dump contains everything in an AWS environment except for resource-based policies and SCPs and is a great analysis tool.
 The approach is slightly different here - unlike with `cloudfox`, it makes more sense to go in the opposite direction.
-Of course that means a ton of manual evaluation (hence tooling helps), but the evaluation experience is worth it to some extent.
-So, we start by listing all principals (roles) that `ctf-starting-user` can assume, then manually check the permissions for each to find something interesting and then check the policies to verify who can interact with the resource we're interested in.
-Of course, even the first step involves looking at whether a role explicitly trusts our principal, or does our principal has assume role permissions with the role trusting the account root.
+Of course, that means a ton of manual evaluation (hence tooling helps), but the evaluation experience is worth it to some extent.
+So, we start by listing all principals (roles) that `ctf-starting-user` can assume, then manually check the permissions for each to find something interesting, and then check the policies to verify who can interact with the resource we're interested in.
+Of course, even the first step involves looking at whether a role explicitly trusts our principal, or if our principal has assume-role permissions and the role trusts the account root.
 But all that is abstracted from the following commands &rarr;

 ```bash
 cat cloudfoxable.json | jq '.RoleDetailList[] | select(.AssumeRolePolicyDocument.Statement[].Principal=={"AWS":"arn:aws:iam::<ACCID>:user/ctf-starting-user"})'